 On the Last Supper:

-Suzanne Tunc, from Des Femmes aussi Suivant Jésus,
+by Suzanne Tunc, from Des Femmes aussi Suivant Jésus, Paris 1998,

-were there’, by Marjorie Reiley Maguire in 'National
+were there, by Marjorie Reiley Maguire in 'National Catholic

 - Do This in Memory of Me